ibm-cloud-docs/speech-to-text/language-resource.md

 -   Provide a plain text file that is encoded in UTF-8 if it contains non-ASCII characters.
 The service assumes UTF-8 encoding if it encounters such characters.

     Make sure that you know the character encoding of your corpus text files.
 The service preserves the encoding that it finds in the text files.
-You must use that encoding when working with the words in the custom language model.
-For more information, see [Character encoding](#charEncoding).
+You must use that same encoding when working with custom words in the custom model.
+For more information, see [Character encoding for custom words](/docs/speech-to-text?topic=speech-to-text-manageWords#charEncoding).
     {: important}
 -   Use consistent capitalization for words in the corpus.
 The words resource is case-sensitive.
 Mix upper- and lowercase letters and use capitalization only when intended.
 -   Include each sentence of the corpus on its own line, and terminate each line with a carriage return.
 Including multiple sentences on the same line can degrade accuracy.
 -   Add personal names as discrete units on separate lines.
-Do not add the words of a name on separate lines or as individual custom words, and do not include multiple names on the same line of the corpus.
+Do not add the individual elements of a name on separate lines or as individual custom words, and do not include multiple names on the same line of a corpus.
 The following example shows the correct way to improve recognition accuracy for three names:

     ```
     Gakuto Kutara